Spectral multipliers III: Endpoint bounds, intertwining operators, and twisted Hardy spaces: Abstract

 We extend several fundamental estimates regarding spectral multipliers for the free Laplacian on $\R^3$ to the case of perturbed Hamiltonians of the form $H=-\Delta+V$, where $V$ is a scalar real-valued potential.

-Results include sharp bounds for Mihlin multipliers, confirming a conjecture made in \cite{becgol3} about intertwining operators, a characterization of the twisted Hardy spaces that correspond to these perturbed Hamiltonians, upgrading previous Strichartz estimates from \cite{becgol2} and \cite{becgol3}, and maximum principles.
+Results include sharp bounds for Mihlin multipliers, partial confirmation for a conjecture made in \cite{becgol3} about intertwining operators, a characterization of the twisted Hardy spaces that correspond to these perturbed Hamiltonians, Strichartz estimates, and maximum principles.